stolyarenkoks/UnlockSlider/README.md

 import UnlockSlider
 ```

-The slider can be inserted in a view hierarchy as a subview.
-Appearance can be configured with a number of public attributes:
+The slider can be inserted in a view hierarchy as a subview. <br>
+Appearance can be configured with a number of public attributes and methods:

 ```swift
 let slider = UnlockSlider(frame: sliderContainer.frame, delegate: self)